top of page

 It's just as vital to be aware of what you'd like to find in your dream home as it is to be conscious of whatever aspects of homeownership would make you unhappy.
 That way, you can steer your home search away from those elements, ensuring that your ideal living experience is not ruined by a flaw you can't change.

-If you can't stand living next to your neighbors, look for a smaller home with more yard space or widen your search area to a less-populated location.
-If you can't bear the idea of spending your weekends performing major pool upkeep, avoid buying a home with one, even if the rest of the house appeals to you.
+If you can't stand the idea of living right next to your neighbors, look for a smaller home with more yard space or widen your search area to a less-populated location.
+If you can't bear the thought of spending your weekends performing major landscaping tasks avoid buying a home with a large backyard, even if the rest of the house appeals to you.
 Every property comes with some form of compromise, but when it comes to your dream home, such compromises should be limited.

 The bottom line